 Set freeze pane locks one or more columns to the left, even when you scroll horizontally.
 You can set the freeze pane, by selecting the arrowhead indicator or of the column that you want as the last column of the freeze pane, and then choose Set Freeze Pane.
 If you want to set the freeze pane back to its original designed location, select the arrowhead indicator or for the current freeze pane column, and then choose Clear Freeze Pane.

 Fields on non-list type pages, such as card and document type pages, include Designer options for setting the importance.
 The following table describes the options for setting the importance in Designer and how it corresponds to the Importance property in the page code.

 |Option||Description||Importance property value|

 You can use Designer to set the QuickEntry property on a field.
-The QuickEntry property determines whether the field is given input focus or skipped when users navigate through fields on a page by pressing the ENTER (return) key.
-You use Quick Entry to help accelerate keyboard data entry by focusing only those fields a user typically needs to fill-in.
+The QuickEntry property determines whether the field is skipped when users press the Enter key to navigate through fields on a page.
+You use Quick Entry to help accelerate keyboard data entry by focusing only those fields a user typically needs to fill in.

 To set the QuickEntry property from Designer, select the field or column heading, and then choose either Include in Quick Entry (sets the QuickEntry property to